 Reminder: The Arc bus only holds 13 members.
 If you would like to attend an activity but provide your own transportation, please contact The Arc and ask about attending those activities with your own staff.

 Bus Rules: Bus rules are located on the bus for all members to follow.

 Some programs do fill up so we suggest registering as soon as possible.
 If a activity is full, The Arc will put your name on a waiting list.
 If any participants cancel for an activity, The Arc will call participants in the order on the waiting list to take the place of the open spot.
 Participants who are on the waiting list have no obligation of attending the activity if called and no are longer interested.

 In order to maintain a healthful environment for all members, staff and visitors and to minimize the spread of any contagious illness, we ask members to refrain from attending The Arc programs if any of the following conditions exist:

-Personal Data Sheets (Personal Data Sheets expire every 3 years.)
+Personal Data Sheets Online Only (Personal Data Sheets expire every 3 years.)

 (Special Olympics Athlete Application expire every 3 years.)

 Financial Assistance Application PDF